Descanonge/tomate/README.rst

 - Scan the files automatically to find values of coordinates.
 - Manage the data once loaded, and keep information about its variables at hand.
+- Use and create convenience function for analysis, plotting,...
 - Highly modulable, can be tailored to your needs.
-- NetCDF files support, with masked data, and land mask.

 As of now, this only supports NetCDF files out of the box.
 But the package can be easily extended for other file formats.